'The lucky ones': Families who slip through the gap in Trump's zero-tolerance border policy

 The reason for the discrepancy, according to one former DHS official and one current one, is that the detention centers at the border don’t have enough space, so some families are released into the United States.
 It is not clear why DHS is separating children from parents even briefly if the parents are not going to be charged in federal court, and DHS did not respond to questions about the practice.

 The Melgaras spent 17 days making the trek from Central America to Mexico to flee gang violence, said Melgara.
-Gangs kidnapped her daughter, Aracely, for four days.
-Her younger brother, Robert, said the Mara Salvatrucha gang, known as MS-13, was trying to recruit him, threatening him with killing his mom and sister if he didn’t join.
+Gangs kidnapped Aracely for four days, and the Mara Salvatrucha gang, known as MS-13, tried to recruit Robert, threatening him with killing his mom and sister if he didn’t join.

 “They were recruiting in my school,” he said.
 “I had to drop out.”

-Robert said he did not expect to be separated from his mom when he reached the U.S.
+Robert said he did not expect to be separated from his mother when he reached the U.S.

 Wendy González, 29, is a mother of three from Honduras who was also detained for a brief period.
 She said her daughter Ashley, 10, was taken from her arms by agents after she crossed the border.